magento/knowledge-base/docs/guides/metadata-validation.md

 ---
 ```

-When this happens, wrap the title or labels (or both) in double quotation marks and use a backslash to escape all double quotation marks in the title or labels.
+When this happens, wrap the title or labels (or both) in double quotation marks and use a backslash to escape all the double quotation marks in the title or labels.

 **Example:**